How To Get Started

 We hope our website has already given you a glimpse of who we are, but there is so much more to see!

-- Schedule a visit to tour our classrooms and meet with the Head of School.
-We offer several designated upon request.
+- Schedule a visit to tour our classrooms with our Admissions Counselor.

 - Attend the Parenting Course offered twice annually.
 (This course may be taken during the Fall term of the first year of enrollment.)

 - Download our Admissions Checklist to help guide you through the process.

 Heritage Oak accepts applications April – November providing seating in the classroom is available, however those desiring to start school at the beginning of an academic year, should submit applications prior to June 1.
 (Applications for students received on or after June 2 are considered late enrollment and are subject to additional fees.)
 Families may pick up an Admissions Packet in the school office, request a packet by mail, or download documents from the school website (below).

 Each application submitted must include the following completed documents in order to be processed for consideration: